 However, the recent reports had shed a different light on her in recent days, attacking her targets viciously like she was a completely different person.
 Things would not likely be as easy this time around.

 “Inform the other lords at once!
 We must defend this city!
 Most likely, King Oswald doesn’t have the resources to face off against us for much longer.
 Due to his crumbling support, he must be banking it all on cutting his problems from the source!”

 Though the powers had shifted significantly in Sistina, the King likely still had half of the army’s support.
 Aiding them with magic, the retainers of nearly half of the lords remained loyal to the crown.
 They were not easily swayed to abandon countless generations of tradition.

 The four lords that had come to the Faulkner domain – Marquis Deggendorf, Earl Warrington, Viscount Cornwallis, and Viscount Lingonberle – they had brought an entourage for protection.
 It had been necessary due to the rising attacks of those traveling on the roads.

 Still, that only amounted to an additional 10 magic knights and roughly 100 soldiers on their side.
-The entire force of Viscountess Faulkner had certainly grown at a rapid pace, but that only equaled to a force of about 500 men, the size of two battalions.
-If the kingdom’s remaining forces could be estimated, it would likely still be in the range of 5000-6000, discounting the portion devoted to guarding the northern border.
+The entire force of Viscountess Faulkner had certainly grown at a rapid pace, but that only equated to a force of about 500 men, the size of two battalions.
+If the kingdom’s remaining forces could be estimated, it would likely be in the range of 5000-6000, discounting the portion devoted to guarding the northern border.